ahillss/rpi5_setup/Problems.md

 * slight gap between sides of the lid and case, but not a big deal

-* cannot remove sd card, have to completely remove the pi to do so (but can be inserted)
+* sd card can be inserted but not remove, have to take the pi out of the case to do so

-* the case is a bit wider than necessary (probably for the older pi form factor)
+* the case is a bit wider than necessary (older pi form factor?)

 * for the ribbon cable between the pi and nvme, there is an adequate gap, but the cable going into the pi had to bend around a bit, but seems to work fine

 * on the inside of the case there are spots where they missed with the paint

-* recently nvme stopped working when inside the case (doesn't seem to be a problem with the ribbon cable, might be shorting?)

 ## Geekworm Active Cooler H505 (Armor Cooler)

-* fan gives of a plastic smell
+* fan gives off a plastic smell

 # Other